ironsj/Nebula/README.md

 *Developer Tip:* If you have already used Docker before and are trying to create a new, updated image (based on changes to the Docker file), use the `--no-cache` flag to force Docker to completely rebuild the image from scratch (i.e., without any cached information): `docker build --no-cache -t imageName .` This may take longer for Docker to create the image.

 Your docker image is not yet running.
 To run it, you need to use `docker run -p hostPort:containerPort imageName`.
-This **runs the given image (e.g., `nebulaserver`) within a container**, where the image is running the given application on `containerPort` (which for us is typically `8081` or `80`, as defined in app.js; this port is then "exposed" to the host machine with the `EXPOSE` command in the Dockerfile).
+This **runs the given image (e.g., `nebulaserver`) within a container**, where the image is running the given application on `containerPort` (which for us is typically `4040`, as defined in app.js; this port is then "exposed" to the host machine with the `EXPOSE` command in the Dockerfile).
 This container port is then mapped to the given host port, which can be any unused port you want it to be (e.g, `80`).
 Your app should now be ready for you to use.
 You will see in your console printout from within your container print to the terminal window that you launched your container in.
 Note, however, that your container will be unresponsive to any keyboard input from this terminal window (including the typical `CTRL+C` to stop the Node.js server).

 *Note:* I recommend you run a longer command to start your container...
 See below for details:

 **Recommended Command for Mac users**:

-`docker run -v $(pwd)/CosmosD3:/www/CosmosD3/ -v $(pwd)/Nebula-Pipeline:/www/Nebula-Pipeline/ -p 80:8081 --name nebula_runner1  nebulaserver`
+`docker run -v $(pwd)/CosmosD3:/www/CosmosD3/ -v $(pwd)/Nebula-Pipeline:/www/Nebula-Pipeline/ -p 4040:4040 --name nebula_runner1  nebulaserver`

 **Recommended Command for Windows users**:

-`docker run -v $(pwd)\CosmosD3:/www/CosmosD3/ -v $(pwd)\Nebula-Pipeline:/www/Nebula-Pipeline/ -p 80:8081 --name nebula_runner1  nebulaserver`
+`docker run -v $(pwd)\CosmosD3:/www/CosmosD3/ -v $(pwd)\Nebula-Pipeline:/www/Nebula-Pipeline/ -p 4040:4040 --name nebula_runner1  nebulaserver`

 Lastly, to figure out how to **connect to your app**, you need to know which IP address your Docker container is running on.
 Docker containers run on the IP address associated with the daemon that it's being run on.
 To figure out what that IP address is, first try